 Bear in mind that Manila is an unrelenting sprawl of cities within cities.
 Quezon, Malate, Makati are all spread, not just in distance, but by the associated traffic times between them.
 Taxis are cheap but generally the moral of the story is to try to stay in the area where you want to spend most of your time.

-Malate is probably one of the best areas to be based, close to both the waterfront, and the Intramurous area which are probably some of Manilas main attractions.
+Malate is probably one of the best areas to be based, close to both the waterfront, and the Intramuros area which are probably some of Manilas main attractions.
 If you stay in Makati you will be close to the business district and the high class greenbelt shopping centers.
-Fort Bonafacio is similar.
-Quezon city has some great night life and live music, but is quite a distance from the airports.
+Fort Bonifacio is similar.
+Quezon City has some great nightlife and live music, but is quite a distance from the airports.
 The Cubao bus station is nearby so if you’re taking a trip north or south via the bus then Quezon could be ideal.

 A popular long term favourite: You might like to try Friendly’s Guesthouse which is a crowd favorite for young travellers coming for their first time into Manila.

 A new choice!
 Z Hostel is a new hostel that just opened this year, located in the Burgos area of Makati known for its local vibe that can be found in the nightlife, food, and people.
 It is a bit more on the expensive side of the hostel spectrum but they offer amenities that match the price.
 Z is a great place to stay for travelers coming through Manila on their ways to other location in the Philippines.
 You can chat and grab a beer with locals on the roof deck (Wednesdays and Sundays are always fun), get a taste of Manila’s nightlife in either Makati or “The Fort”, and rest up before heading off on your next leg of your journey.
 Plus the staff is super friendly and helpful so you can rest easy knowing if you have any questions or need advice on places in either Manila or the Philippines they can help you out!